-Work of the Board in 2022
+Work of the Board in 2024

-During 2022, a total of 25 minuted Board meetings were held: six ordinary meetings, one statutory meeting, and 18 extraordinary meetings (of which, 12 meetings were held per capsulam).
+During 2024, a total of 17 minuted Board meetings were held: six ordinary meetings, one statutory meeting per capsulam, two extraordinary meetings and eight per capsulam.
 Board meetings have a recurrent structure with established key items.
 Information and documentation for decision ahead of Board meetings are usually sent out approximately one week before each meeting.
 Ratos's General Counsel has taken the minutes at the Board meetings.

 At every ordinary Board meeting, information is presented about the company's financial position and important events that affect the company's operations.
 At extra Board meetings, acquisition and divestment matters are normally examined as well as financing and incentive matters.
 Extra Board meetings are held when such matters requiring a Board decision arise.
-2022 was characterised by acquisitions, incentive and financing matters.
+2024 was characterised by add-on acquisition, sustainability and financing matters.
 Senior executives at Ratos attended Board meetings to present specific matters.